-Sample sets and completed submission forms from a total of 373 hunted wild boars were submitted to the NVI during 2023 (Figure 1) for inclusion in the health surveillance programme.
-In addition, one harvested wild boar with bruising and subcutaneous bleeding, and one wild boar found dead on the shoreline of a small lake were submitted by the Norwegian Food Safety Authority (NFSA) as a part of passive surveillance for African swine fever virus (ASF) and classical swine fever virus (CSFV).
+Sample sets and completed submission forms from a total of 362 hunted wild boars were submitted to the NVI during 2024 (Figure 1) for inclusion in the health surveillance programme.
+In addition, six wild boars (four found dead and two killed in traffic accidents) were submitted by the Norwegian Food Safety Authority (NFSA) as a part of passive surveillance for African swine fever virus (ASF) and classical swine fever virus (CSFV).

-The samples were submitted from 14 municipalities, and corresponds well with the estimated distribution of wild boar in 2021 (Figure 2).
+The samples were submitted from 13 municipalities and correspond well with the estimated distribution of wild boar in 2021 (Figure 2).

-Figure 1: Number of submissions from wild boar per month during 2023.
+Figure 1.
+Number of submissions from wild boar per month during 2024.

 Figure 2.
-Estimated distribution of wild boar in 2021.
+Estimated distribution of wild boar in 2023.
 The map shows the probability that wild boar is present in a blue (low probability) to red (high probability) scale.
-The model is based on observations of wild boar from SCANDCAM, species observations and locations of wild boar shot during hunting and reported dead from other causes (Odden et al. 2023).
+The model is based on observations of wild boar from the SCANDCAM camera trap network, species observations and locations of wild boar shot during hunting and reported dead from other causes (Odden et al. 2023, Rivrud et al. 2024).
+Black dots represent new observations in 2024.
 The map is prepared by NINA.